-I operate a clear policy in respect of cancellations.
-Sessions must be cancelled at least 48 hours before appointment time via text, phone call, or email.
-If this doesn't happen, the cancellation charge will be 50% of the full session fee (non-negotiable).
-This policy is different to many other professionals where often a full fee is requested.
-I understand that sometimes things can come up at short notice and plans must change, so I don't ask for full fees in such cases.
+Sessions cancelled within 48 hours before appointment time will incur a cancellation charge of 50% of the full session fee (non-negotiable).
+Many other professionals in private practice often charge a full fee in such cases, but I understand that sometimes plans must change, so my policy is different in this respect.
 In return for this I ask that the 'non-negotiable' aspect is respected.
 Applying cancellation fees is the least enjoyable thing I do, but it is part of the commercial reality of being in private practice and I am consistent with all clients.

 Whitestone commitment to you...
 Ethical practice

 Our work will be conducted in accordance with the BACP Ethical Framework for Good Practice.
 Copy available on request.

 Whitestone commitment to you...
 Supervision & Training